 One would think that California’s State Water Board would preserve water for Golden State residents rather than even manufacture a state-wide drought by draining reservoirs into the ocean.
-But the proof is in black and white if one knows where to look and the California Globe did and it is all to preserve a rare fish species.
+But the proof is in black and white if one knows where to look.
+The California Globe did and it is all to preserve a rare fish species.

 Facing Dry Year, CA State Water Board is Draining California Reservoirs